General questions

 All you need is an internet connection and a smartphone, tablet, laptop or PC with an internet browser like Google Chrome, Mozilla Firefox, Microsoft Edge or Apple iOS Safari.

 Yes.
-When you sign up and book an appointment you will be prompted to upload some photographs of your dermatology complaint.
+When you book an appointment you will be prompted to upload some photographs of your skin issue.
 Your doctor will receive these photos as well as any other written information you choose to share with us.

 When you log in to your account there is a section called Resources.
 This contains several useful documents including two on how to take good photographs.
 After all, the better the photographs, the easier it is for the doctor to help you.